-- 36. Since January 2014, Pitcairn has been a partner under the European Union Overseas Association Decision of 2013, approved, inter alia, in an effort to move away from a classic development cooperation approach to a reciprocal partnership that promotes sustainable development and the values and standards of the European Union in the wider world. - 37.
-Pitcairn is a member of the secretariat of the Pacific Community, which is the oldest and largest organization in the 10-member Council of Regional Organizations of the Pacific, a consultative process that is headed at the political level by the Pacific Islands Forum Secretariat.
-The Secretariat of the Pacific Community provides technical assistance, policy advice, training and research services to 22 Pacific Island Countries and Territories in such areas as health, human development, agriculture, forestry and fisheries.
+43. Since January 2014, Pitcairn has been a partner under decision 2013/755/EU of the Council of the European Union of 25 November 2013 on the association of the overseas countries and territories with the Union, approved, inter alia, in an effort to move away from a classic development cooperation approach to a reciprocal partnership that promotes sustainable development and the values and standards of the Union in the wider world.

+44. Pitcairn is a member of the Pacific Community, which is the oldest and largest organization in the 10-member Council of Regional Organizations in the Pacific, a consultative process that is headed at the political level by the Pacific Islands Forum secretariat.
+The secretariat of the Pacific Community provides technical assistance, policy advice, training and research services to 22 Pacific island countries and territories in such areas as health, human development, agriculture, forestry and fisheries.
 Pitcairn also participates in the Pacific Community Coastal Fisheries Programme.